 I have found the most useful tool is consistency.
-Every time someone says something that puts you down or criticises you, politely tell them their behaviour is not acceptable.
-Obviously you briefly mention what that behaviour is.
+Every time someone says something that puts you down or criticizes you, politely tell them their behavior is not acceptable.
+Obviously you briefly mention what that behavior is.
 Make sure you don’t ramble, be brief and to the point.
 No name calling or being nasty.

 You need to do this each and every time they try to put you down.
-Eventually they will stop or decrease this sort of inappropriate behaviour.
+Eventually they will stop or decrease this sort of inappropriate behavior.

 Have a support network (outside of your family)

 If you are the black sheep of the family and struggle to fit in, you need to make sure you have a wonderful group of people where you do fit in.

 I would be lost without my girlfriends who ‘get me’.
 As much as family loves us (and we love them), they can sometimes be more on the ‘change’ or ‘fix’ bandwagon, than the ‘live and let live’ one.

 Make sure you have a strong group of friends who love you just the way you are.